 In November 2023, we convened a workshop to explore developing standards for acoustic communications and data to support on-demand fishing.
 Fishing gear manufacturers, acoustic communications experts, fishermen, fishery managers, and other interested parties discussed the interoperability of on-demand, or "ropeless," fishing systems.

 In September 2023, we co-hosted a North Atlantic right whale satellite telemetry tagging workshop with the Marine Mammal Commission, the Office of Naval Research, and Fisheries and Oceans Canada.
-Satellite telemetry can help determine migratory routes and habitat use in response to ongoing climate change effects.
+Satellite telemetry can help determine migratory routes and habitat use in response to changing ocean conditions.
 Participants reviewed the best available science to inform future planning and permitting decisions regarding the use of satellite telemetry tagging for right whales and other endangered baleen whales.